Tristor/tristor.ro/content/post/prague-day4-update.md

 {{% fluid_img "/img/K10_Coworking_Space.png" %}}

 Photo of me in front of K10 taken by my roomie.
-If couldn't tell, my favorite color is blue.
+If you couldn't tell, my favorite color is blue.

 {{% fluid_img "/img/Me_At_K10.png" %}}